Federal Aviation Administration: 21st century

+the FAA plans to replace the "FAA Telecommunications Infrastructure" (FTI) program with the "FAA Enterprise Network Services" (FENS) program.

 The first FAA licensed orbital human space flight took place on November 15, 2020, carried out by SpaceX on behalf of NASA.

 History of FAA Administrators

 The administrator is appointed for a five-year term.

 On March 19, 2019, President Donald Trump announced he would nominate Stephen Dickson, a former executive and pilot at Delta Air Lines, to be the next FAA Administrator.
 On July 24, 2019, the Senate confirmed Dickson by a vote of 52–40.
 He was sworn in as Administrator by Transportation Secretary Elaine Chao on August 12, 2019.
 On February 16, 2022, Dickson announced his resignation as FAA Administrator, effective March 31, 2022.
+In September 2023, President Joe Biden announced that he would be nominating Mike Whitaker to lead the FAA.
+Whitaker previously served as deputy administrator of the FAA under President Barack Obama.